Sara Powell

 Sara Powell (born 23 June 1968) is a British-Jamaican stage, screen and voice-over actress and audiobook narrator.
 Her regular television roles include crown prosecutor Rachel Barker in the BBC's police procedural drama HolbyBlue (2007–2008), driver Sally Reid in ITV's firefighting drama London's Burning (1993–1994) and psychologist Cass in Channel 4's sitcom Damned (2016–2018).

 She also played historical figure Mary Seacole in the thirteenth series of the BBC One long-running science fiction series Doctor Who (2021), as well as a number of other characters in its spin-off audio dramas, produced by Big Finish Productions.

 Early life and education

 Powell was born on 23 June 1968 in Jamaica.
 She loved acting from a very young age, making up little shows together with her brother and forcing her father and any guests at home to watch them.
+Sara studied Commerce (B.Com) at Birmingham University from 1986 to 1989.
 She studied acting at London's Royal Central School of Speech and Drama.